Self-Reliance: Themes

 He counsels his readers to do what they think is right no matter what others think.

 Haijing Liang, in her analysis of "Self-Reliance", explains how Emerson "encourages the readers to free themselves from the constraints of conformity and give themselves back to their nature".

 Solitude and the community appear within the essay multiple times.
 Emerson wrote how the community is a distraction to self-growth, by friendly visits, and family needs.
 He advocates more time being spent reflecting on one's self.
 This can also happen in the community through strong self-confidence.
 This would help the counseled to not sway from his beliefs in groups of people.
 Emerson mentions "but the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude."

 Spirituality, specifically the idea that truth is within one's self, is a recurring theme in Emerson's essay.
 Emerson posits that reliance upon institutionalized religion hinders the ability to grow mentally as an individual.

-The theme of individualism is often proposed within "Self-Reliance."
+The theme of individualism is often proposed within "Self-Reliance".

 Emerson explains the ultimate form of happiness is achieved when a person learns and adapts an individualistic lifestyle based on their own values.

 Emerson emphasizes, "Nothing can bring you peace but yourself.
 Nothing can bring you peace but the triumph of principles."

 The conflict between originality and imitation is often an oscillating theme in the essay.
 Emerson emphasizes that "Envy is ignorance, imitation is suicide."
-Towards the end of Emerson's essay, he encourages society to "Insist on yourself; never imitate."
+Near the end, he encourages society: "Insist on yourself; never imitate."